oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 ***

-### 2.4.
-Review tests and other improvements to the questions framework
-While explorations and stories help encourage a learner to continue learning, it is also useful for a learner to be able to keep track of their understanding as their learning progresses.
-Review tests are an upcoming feature in Oppia that aims to help learners test the skills they've learned after they have completed 2-3 lessons in a story in that topic.
-These review tests would be automatically presented to the learner once they have progressed up to a certain point in the story, and would need to be completed successfully in order to advance to the next part of the story.

-This project aims to create the learner view for review tests, and to improve the question framework as a whole so that the experience of practising questions on Oppia (via pre-tests, review tests and practice sessions) is as effective and enjoyable as possible.

-**Potential mentors**: **@vinitamurthi** (primary), **@aks681**

-**Difficulty**: Medium

-**Knowledge/Skills needed**
-* UI/UX design
-* Python (backend development)
-* Angular JS (frontend development)

-**Suggested milestones**
-1. Implement the full user flow for review tests.
-After this milestone, review tests should be presented to students at the right time, making use of the existing question player component.
-At the end of the review test, there should be a way for the student to return to the story they were on.
-1. Update the question player framework to return more information than just the score, once the learner has completed the test.
-Specifically, the question player framework should be able to return the score, as well as calculate and return the mastery of the skill(s) that were tested.
-At the end of this milestone, the question player API should return score as well as a list of skills tested along with their mastery levels.
-Note, the proposal should define  mastery levels as well.
-1. Use the skill mastery information returned by the question player API in each of the tests (i.e. pre-tests, practice sessions, and review tests).
-Each of the tests would have to use the skill mastery levels in different ways.
-Pre-tests would use mastery to decide whether the learner has passed the requirements and can proceed with the lesson, whereas review tests and practice sessions would use the mastery values primarily to pass on the information to the learner and keep track of their progress.

-**Notes**
-* Proposals should include user flows for what the review tests experience would look like.
-* Proposals should include a clear definition of how to measure the effectiveness of the questions framework.

-***

 ## Infrastructure Projects
 ### 3.1.
 Improve frontend and end-to-end tests
-The Oppia frontend is quite extensive in terms of functionality, and we lay a lot of emphasis on a smooth user-facing experience.
-Thus, we would like to ensure that all functionality is fully tested, at all times, before it goes into production.
+In order to ensure that users of Oppia have a smooth experience, we would like to ensure that all frontend functionality in Oppia is fully tested, at all times, before it goes into production.

-The aim of this project is twofold: (a) to achieve 100% coverage for the frontend tests and ensure that this state is preserved in the future, as well as (b) to improve Oppia’s end-to-end tests coverage and make them run faster.
-The framework and guidelines should make it easy for future developers to incorporate the necessary tests along with their code, and prevent insufficiently-tested code from making it into the codebase.
+The aim of this project is twofold: (a) to achieve 100% coverage for the frontend tests and ensure that this state is preserved in the future, as well as (b) to improve Oppia's end-to-end tests coverage and make them run faster.

 **Potential mentors**: **@apb7** (primary), **@nithusha21**